Online Bachelor of Science in Software Engineering

 • Programming fundamentals.

-This degree uses a project-focused curriculum that prioritizes discovery and learning by doing.
-As a part of this curriculum, you’ll complete software engineering projects during every semester of the program.
-These projects will give you the opportunity to apply your knowledge, gain hands-on experience and develop teamwork skills.
+This program uses a project-focused curriculum that prioritizes discovery and learning by doing.
+As a part of this curriculum, you’ll complete software engineering projects during each semester of the program.
+These projects give you the opportunity to apply your knowledge, gain hands-on experience and develop teamwork skills.

-The bachelor’s in software engineering program at Arizona State University is ABET-accredited.
-ABET accreditation ensures this program meets quality standards for the software engineering industry.
-Take advantage of our online courses and be confident that you’ll be prepared for a successful career in software engineering.
+This bachelor’s in software engineering program was the first online ABET-accredited software engineering program.
+ABET accreditation ensures that this program meets quality standards for the software engineering industry.
+Upon graduation, you’ll have the knowledge needed to adequately prepare for a successful career in software engineering.

 What does a software engineer do?